MrAlexSee/InterviewTopics/README.md

 * [Spy](https://stackoverflow.com/questions/12827580/mocking-vs-spying-in-mocking-frameworks): related to a mock, this is usually a real object whose behavior is modified in some way, while a mock is all fake.

-* [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development): tests are written first and all features must pass specific tests.
+* [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD): tests are written first and all features must pass specific tests.

 * [White-box testing](https://en.wikipedia.org/wiki/White-box_testing): testing internal structure rather than a functionality/interface.